How Holding Periods Affect Capital Gains Tax

 - Net capital gain from selling collectibles (such as coins or art) is taxed at a maximum 28% rate.

 - The part of any net capital gain from selling Section 1250 real property that is required to be recaptured in excess of straight-line depreciation is taxed at a maximum 25% rate."

 Ramifications of Tax Rates on Your Investment Decisions

-Despite the fact that her return was 10% lower in the second transaction, she ended up with nearly 9% more money in her pocket.
-The lesson: capital gains tax implications should be a serious consideration for almost every investment.
+Despite the fact that her return was 10% lower in the second transaction, the investor ended up with nearly 9% more money in their pocket.
+The lesson is that capital gains tax implications should be a serious consideration for almost every investment.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.